Tyson Park

 Sports Amenities

-For sports enthusiasts, Tyson Park boasts 14 tennis courts, six pickleball courts, and a softball field.
-The tennis complex is named in honor of former Knoxville Mayor Kyle Testerman, who played a significant role in its development.
+Sports enthusiasts won't be disappointed at Tyson Park.
+The complex boasts 14 tennis courts and six pickleball courts, named in honor of former Knoxville Mayor Kyle Testerman, who championed their development.

 Connectivity

-Tyson Park is an integral part of Knoxville's greenway system.
-The Third Creek Greenway runs through the park, connecting it to the Neyland and Bearden Greenways.
+One of the coolest things about Tyson Park is how it connects to the broader Knoxville area.
+The Third Creek Greenway runs right through the heart of the park, linking it to both the Neyland and Bearden Greenways.

 All Features & Facilities